Indraadityan-L/path-finder/README.md

 # path-finder
-Astar shortest path finding algorithm
+A* shortest pathfinding algorithm (visual implementation using Pygame)